YahiaElTai/becoming-a-frontend-developer/README.md

 ## Becoming a frontend developer

-This guide is meant to be used by anyone interested in becoming a frontend developer
+This guide is meant to be used by anyone interested in becoming a frontend developer.

 ### What is frontend, backend and full-stack?
 🔥 **Frontend developers**